open-mmlab/mmdetection3d/docs/useful_tools.md

 ## Model Complexity

-`tools/get_flops.py` is a script adapted from [flops-counter.pytorch](https://github.com/sovrasov/flops-counter.pytorch) to compute the FLOPs and params of a given model.
+You can use `tools/get_flops.py` in MMDetection, a script adapted from [flops-counter.pytorch](https://github.com/sovrasov/flops-counter.pytorch), to compute the FLOPs and params of a given model.

 ```shell
 python tools/get_flops.py ${CONFIG_FILE} [--shape ${INPUT_SHAPE}]